 Is Kratom a Controlled Substance?

-Although kratom is a controlled substance in many other countries, kratom is not regulated by the U.S. Drug Enforcement Administration.
-However, the U.S. Food and Drug Administration (FDA) has listed kratom as a “drug and chemical of concern.”1
+Although kratom is a controlled substance in many other countries, it is not regulated by the U.S. Drug Enforcement Administration.
+However, as of 2025, the U.S. Food and Drug Administration (FDA) has listed kratom as a “drug and chemical of concern.”

-Moreover, several states have regulated its use.
-In 2016, the State of Alabama became the sixth state to restrict kratom use, classifying it as a Schedule 1 drug alongside Ecstasy and heroin.2 Other states are also considering regulating kratom as a controlled substance.3
+Moreover, several states have regulated the use of Kratom.
+As of 2026, six states have classified it as a Schedule 1 drug alongside Ecstasy and heroin.2 Other states are also considering regulating kratom as a controlled substance.3

 What Are the Uses and Effects of Kratom?

-Kratom is commonly taken in the form of a powder added to teas, drinks, and shakes.
-People also take kratom in the form of pills, capsules, and extracts.
+Kratom is commonly taken in the form of a powder added to teas, drinks and shakes.
+People may also take kratom in the form of pills, capsules and extracts.
 The FDA does not recognize any accepted medical use of kratom.1 However, this substance has traditionally been used by people in Southeast Asia for its medicinal properties as both a stimulant and pain reliever.
-It also is used as a muscle-relaxant and to treat diarrhea.4
+It is also used as a muscle relaxant and to treat diarrhea.4

-Some people use kratom to lessen the withdrawal effects when stopping use of opioids or other addictive drugs.4,5 Like opioid medications, kratom can also be addictive but with less severe withdrawal symptoms than opioid drugs.4
+Others may use kratom to lessen the withdrawal symptoms associated with opioids or other addictive drugs.4,5 Like opioid medications, kratom can also be addictive, but with less severe withdrawal symptoms than opioid drugs.4

 Is Kratom Safe Because It Is Plant-Based?